clp-research/slurk/README.md

 INFO [slurk]: generating admin room and token...
 ```

-5. open a browser tab on `localhost:5000` and login with any username and the admin token
+5. open a browser tab on `localhost:5000` and log in with any username and the admin token

 If you want to build the documentation yourself, you need the packages _sphinx_ and _sphinx_rtd_theme_.
 Then you can create the documentation in the _docs_ folder: